Hugh Tucker (drag racer): Racing career

 Driving an Oldsmobile-powered 1928 Chevrolet, he won NHRA's A/SR (gas) national title at the NHRA Nationals, held at Indianapolis Raceway Park, in 1962.
 His winning pass was 11.14 seconds at 130.24 mph.
 At the Winternationals, he claimed the Little Eliminator win.

-The next year, he added a supercharger to the Oldsmobile engine.
+The next year, Tucker added a supercharger to the Oldsmobile engine.
 At the NHRA Nationals in Indianapolis, he again won the AA/SR national title.
 His winning pass there was 11.33 seconds at 133.33 mph.
 He also claimed Junior Eliminator at the Winternationals, over Bob Culbert.

 One year later, at the NHRA Nationals at Indianapolis, Tucker took a second AA/SR national title, with a pass of 11.03 seconds at 128.93 mph.

 In 1966, a Chrysler hemi replaced the Oldsmobile.
 At the NHRA Nationals in Indianapolis, Tucker took his third (and final) AA/SR national title, with a pass of 9.75 seconds at 125.69 mph.